|January 1997 - October 1998

-The former warehouse is a carefully built brick building with three mayor compartments, each about 8 x 21 meters in floor plan with a row of oak columns in the middle.
-The floors are constructed out of wooden oak mayor and minor beams and pine planks.
+The former warehouse is a brick building with three major compartments, each floor measuring 8 x 21 meters, with a row of oak columns in the middle.
+The floors are constructed out of oak wood beams and rafters with pine planking.
 The loft occupies the top two floors.

-The client, Mr. Lensvelt is a furniture manufacturer in Breda.
-A very dynamic social personality.
-His children seem to have inherited the same spirit.
-Playful and active, turbulent like tornados.
+The client, Mr. Lensvelt is a manufacturer of furniture, based in Breda.
+A dynamic social personality.
+His children seem to have inherited the same spirit, playful and active, turbulent like tornados.
 Going to sleep is for them like wasting time.

-The scheme should be minimalistic of nature in order to create a space where a hectic family life could flourish and come to a rest.
-In other words the people should fill up the space not material.
-In the end we developed three little cubes.
-The first cube just floating above the ground floor containing two bathrooms.
-Sandblasted glass is the only barrier between shower and living room.
+The scheme should be minimalistic in nature in order to create a space where a hectic family life could flourish and come to a rest.
+In other words, the people should fill up the space not material.
+In the end, we developed three little cubes.
+The first cube just floats above the ground floor and contains two bathrooms.
+Sandblasted glass is the only barrier between the shower and living room.

 We went through some intense discussions about the approach of the concept.
 Fokkema wanted to design the leftover space instead of the spaces mentioned in the program.